Carson Kelly Preview, Player Props: Tigers vs. Royals

 - Kelly is batting .209 with five doubles, two home runs and 13 walks.

-- Kelly has picked up a hit in 44.4% of his 45 games this year, with at least two hits in 15.6% of those games.
+- In 44.4% of his games this season (20 of 45), Kelly has picked up at least one hit, and in seven of those games (15.6%) he recorded multiple hits.

-- In 45 games played this season, he has homered in only two of them.
+- He has hit a long ball in two of 45 games played this season, and in 1.4% of his plate appearances.

-- Kelly has an RBI in eight of 45 games this season, with multiple RBI in three of them.
+- In 17.8% of his games this year, Kelly has notched at least one RBI.
+In three of those games (6.7%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.